 Urodynamics is the study of how the body stores and releases urine.
 The test measures the function of your bladder, urethra, and pelvic floor muscles.
-Bladder pressure, urine flow, and muscle movement are assessed as your bladder fills and empties.
-This test is widely used in adults and children.
+The test will assess bladder pressure, urine flow, and muscle movement as your bladder fills and empties.
+This test is used in adults and children.
 It informs your doctor on how to treat your bladder symptoms.

 Before the Test